Vrolijk/OSDD/examples/25_euro_data-diode_demonstator.md

 ## Step 5: Disable TP-link loop prevention
 TP-Link has a feature that prevents loops in the network.
 This feature creates traffic and we don't want that on a data-diode.
-Go to the menu Monitoring, Loop Prevention
+Go to the TP-link menu Monitoring, Loop Prevention
 - Select Disable
 - Press Apply